Mozilla-Ocho/formulaic-python/README.md

 from formulaic import Formula, OpenClient, load_formula

 ```
 You'll need to Formula file to run this tutorial.
 All Formulas on [Formulaic.app](https://formulaic.app) JSON files that you can download to your local machine.
-For convenience, the one we use in this tutorial is called `motivator.json` and you can download it here.
+For convenience, the one we use in this tutorial is called `motivator.json` and you can [download it here]([url](https://github.com/Mozilla-Ocho/formulaic-python/blob/main/examples/motivator.json)).

 - Run `load_formula()` with a single argument of the the filepath+filename to `motivator.json`.
 That opens the Formula's JSON file and loads it into a Python dictionary
 - Create an instance of the `Formula` class by passing it the dictionary we just created.
 I combined these two steps and saved my `Formula` instance as `my_formula`